-Ca-Cl enrichment is defined here as an excess of Ca in solution subject to the condition $2Ca > HCO_3 + 2SO_4$ (Lerman, 1970).
+Ca-Cl enrichment is defined here as an excess of Ca in solution subject to the condition 2Ca > HCO3 + 2SO4 (Lerman, 1970).
 This identifies the Ca component associated with Cl and predicts that when a Ca-Cl enriched solution is concentrated through freezing or evaporation significant concentrations of Ca will remain as highly soluble CaCl2 after the precipitation of relatively insoluble calcium carbonates and sulfates.
 Using this definition, the ICS between 60 and 200 cm depth in the borehole soil is strongly enriched in Ca-Cl (Figure 3.8).
 Ca-Cl enrichment is highest at 150-160 cm depth, near the peak concentration of divalent cations.
 It is unlikely that this Ca-Cl enriched brine has been influenced by groundwater because the study site is located on a raised, flat-topped terrace and groundwater indicators, such as wetted soil surfaces or nearby snow banks (Levy et al., 2011; Levy et al., 2012), were not present.
 This suggests that the Ca-Cl enrichment in the borehole was produced in situ less than two meters from the soil surface.
-This argues against mechanisms of subsurface Ca-Cl enrichment as reviewed by Lyons and Mayewski (1993) and contrasts with the view of Green and Canfield (1984) and Lyons and Mayewski (1993) that Ca-Cl brines cannot evolve near the surface.
+This argues against mechanisms of subsurface Ca-Cl enrichment as reviewed by Lyons and Mayewski (1993) and contrasts with the view of Green and Canfield

+(1984) and Lyons and Mayewski (1993) that Ca-CI brines cannot evolve near the surface.
 Furthermore, the initial chemistry of ice-cement in the borehole soil was likely derived from surface waters in Taylor Valley.
-Given that present-day surface waters in Fryxell Basin are Na-HCO3 waters with high concentrations of HCO3 relative to Ca (Green et al., 1988), the ICS should not have developed Ca-Cl brine.
-Instead, it appears that Ca-Cl enrichment does evolve from surface waters, even in the extreme case where the ice-cement initially had a Na-HCO3 composition.
+Given that present-day surface waters in Fryxell Basin are Na-HCO3 waters with high concentrations of HCO3 relative to Ca (Green et al., 1988), the ICS should not have developed Ca-CI brine.
+Instead, it appears that Ca-CI enrichment does evolve from surface waters, even in the extreme case where the ice-cement initially had a Na-HCO3 composition.

 Figure 3.8.
-A graph of the CaCl2 component in the borehole, defined as the equivalent concentration of Ca in excess of $HCO_3$ and $SO_4$ (CaCl2 = 2Ca $-HCO_3 - 2SO_4$ ).
+A graph of the $CaCl_2$ component in the borehole, defined as the equivalent concentration of Ca in excess of HCO_3 and SO_4 ($CaCl_2 = 2Ca - HCO_3 - 2SO_4$).
 The depth to ice-cement is indicated by the dashed line at 30 cm depth.

 The distribution of stable isotopes in the borehole soil with depth suggests that isotopically enriched brine from evaporated snowmelt is advecting downwards into the ICS, enriching the upper ICS in heavy isotopes (Hagedorn et al., 2010).
-The brine is likely enriched in Ca by Ca-Na exchange, similar to cases in more temperate regions where infiltrating saline groundwater is enriched in Ca by cation exchange (e.g., Bjerg and Christensen, 1993; Howard and Lloyd, 1983; Sanford et al., 1992).
-To explore the hypothesis that cation exchange is responsible for the Ca-CI enrichment in the borehole, we develop the following conceptual model of reactive transport in ICS.
+Since downward advecting brine will be highly saline, the brine is likely enriched in Ca by Ca-Na exchange, similar to cases in more temperate regions where infiltrating saline groundwater is enriched in Ca by cation exchange (e.g. Bjerg and Christensen, 1993; Howard and Lloyd, 1983; Sanford et al., 1992).
+To explore the hypothesis that cation exchange is responsible for the Ca-Cl enrichment in the borehole, we develop the following conceptual model of reactive transport in ICS.